-An impairment loss for an asset is reversed only if, there has been a change in the estimates used to determine the asset's recoverable amount since the last impairment loss was recognised.
-The carrying amount of this asset is increased to its revised recoverable amount, provided that this amount does not exceed the carrying amount that would have been determined (net of any accumulated depreciation) had no impairment loss been recognised for the asset in prior years.
-A reversal of impairment loss for an asset is recognised in profit or loss.
+A previously recognised impairment loss is reversed only if there has been a change in the estimates used to determine the asset's recoverable amount since the last impairment loss was recognised.
+If that is the case, the carrying amount of the asset is increased to its recoverable amount.
+That increase cannot exceed the carrying amount that would have been determined, net of depreciation, had no impairment loss been recognised previously.
+Such reversal is recognised in profit or loss.